 Monitoring and Maintenance

 The school will be responsible for monitoring and maintaining the new, improved facilities.

-At first glance one might assume that the success of this project would be evident upon the completion of the reconstruction and refurbishing of the restrooms.
+At first glance, one might assume that the success of this project would be evident upon the completion of the reconstruction and refurbishing of the restrooms.
 However, the goals of this project are broader than simply replacing broken equipment and repainting walls.
-The overarching theme of this project is to increase the students’ of Koplik’s capacity to learn and attend school through providing them with the option to remain in the school when they have to use the restroom removing fear and uncertainty from their school day, and combating the spread of transmutable diseases through better hygiene practices.
-Over the course of the next school year teachers and faculty will be keeping attendance in order to determine if the goals of this project are being met.
+The overarching theme of this project is to increase the students’ of Koplik’s capacity to learn and attend school by providing them with the option to remain in the school when they have to use the restroom removing fear and uncertainty from their school day, and combating the spread of transmutable diseases through better hygiene practices.
+Over the course of the next school year, teachers and faculty will be keeping attendance in order to determine if the goals of this project are being met.
 Furthermore, at some point in the future, students will fill out a survey on the success of the project as a whole.

 Bashkia e Koplikut is the community organization involved in the project.

 A note from the Peace Corps Lead, William Hunter: